by John Guinta

 Instantly I had a career, stability, a home, and a roof over my head.
 If I didn’t have my routine in the gym if I just stayed angry if I blamed the world for my circumstance.
 I probably wouldn’t be here today.
 I still have the same job, I’ve since bought a home of my own, I’m taking care of my child, I’ve begun the pursuit of becoming a bodybuilder, and have competed on stage.

-The moment I had clarity is when I truly became powerful, once I found power I was able to create, once I was able to create I was able to produce a very rewarding and fulfilling life.
+The moment I had clarity is when I truly became powerful, once I found the power I was able to create, once I was able to create I was able to produce a very rewarding and fulfilling life.

 LIFE BY DEFINITION IS TRANSFORMATIVE.
 THAT TRANSFORMATION CAN BE PAINFUL, BUT THE MORE YOU LEARN THROUGH YOUR EVOLUTION, THE MORE POWERFUL YOU WILL BECOME.

-This first appeared in The Havok Journal November 6, 2018 and was republished by the permission of The Raider Project!
+This first appeared in The Havok Journal on November 6, 2018 and was republished by the permission of The Raider Project!